Restaurants in North End

 Pauli's ★ 4.5

 Pauli's on Salem Street has rolled lobster rolls and Italian subs in Boston's North End since 2014.
-Counter-only service; the XL lobster roll on a 12-inch bun the headline order; $40 to $80.
+Booking recommended.
+Reservations advised.

 Try: Lobster roll, hot or cold